-The undersigned strongly urges that entities and individuals engaging in these exempted activities follow the Recommendations to Promote Social Distancing and Reduce Transmission, wear and require Face Coverings, and avoid exceeding Emergency Maximum Occupancy in the places where they meet.
+The undersigned strongly urges that entities and individuals engaging in these exempted activities follow the Recommendations to Wear Face Coverings, Promote Social Distancing and Reduce Transmission, and avoid exceeding Emergency Maximum Occupancy in the places where they meet.

 1.3.
 Structure of This Executive Order.